fknfairyfloss/secrettrees/temp_git_commit/PROJECT-STATUS.md

 **Current Phase: Foundation & Enhancement (April 2025)**

-We are currently in the Enhancement phase of our project development:
+We have completed the Foundation phase and are currently in the Enhancement phase of our project development:

 - ✅ **Phase 1: Foundation** - Core infrastructure setup, initial team formation, and concept validation
 - 🔄 **Phase 2: Enhancement** - Building automation systems, refining carbon methodology, and developing tokenization strategy